DallanQ/lotr_journeys_in_middle_earth/Reference.md

 - If the last stand was triggered because the number of damage cards a hero has is equal to or greater than their damage limit, they must perform a damage test.
 If the last stand was triggered because the number of fear cards a hero has is equal to or greater than their fear limit, they must perform a fear test.

-- If a hero has a number of damage cards equal to or greater than their damage limit and a number of fear cards equal to or greater than their fear limit, that hero must perform two successive last stands—one for damage (icon of 3 claw scratches) and one for fear (icon of devil-like face with two curved horns).
+- If a hero has a number of damage cards equal to or greater than their damage limit **and** a number of fear cards equal to or greater than their fear limit, that hero must perform two successive last stands—one for damage (icon of 3 claw scratches) and one for fear (icon of devil-like face with two curved horns).
 The hero can choose the order in which they perform these last stands.

 54.4 After resolving the test for the last stand, the app provides the hero with additional instructions.

 ### 55  LETHAL (page 18)

 See "Modifiers" On Page 19.

 ### 56  LORE (page 18)

-56 Lore (icon with a circle with a 4-sided star in it) is a representation of the knowledge that the heroes have obtained throughout the campaign.
+56 Lore (icon of a star in a circle) is a representation of the knowledge that the heroes have obtained throughout the campaign.

 56.1 The app informs the heroes when they have gained lore—this can occur during an adventure or at the end of an adventure.